Jaykef/mlx-rag-gguf/README.md

 ## Usage
-Download Models (you can use hf's snapshot_download but I recommend downloading separately to save time)
+Download Models (you can use hf's snapshot_download but I recommend downloading separately to save time).
+Save in models folder
 > [!NOTE]
 > MLX is able to read most quantization formats from GGUF directly.
 However,
 > only a few quantizations are supported directly: `Q4_0`, `Q4_1`, and `Q8_0`.